kunthet/kh1/FIREBASE_SETUP.md

 - Database Rules (set in Step 2)
 - Firebase Authentication (if you add it later)

-### Preventing Vote Manipulation
+### Preventing Vote & Visitor Manipulation

 Current protection:
-- ✅ LocalStorage prevents same browser from voting twice
+- ✅ LocalStorage prevents same browser from voting twice (`onekh_voted`)
+- ✅ LocalStorage prevents same browser from being counted as visitor twice (`onekh_visited`)
 - ✅ Database rules prevent arbitrary number changes
 - ✅ Can only increment by 1 per transaction
+- ✅ Separate tracking for votes and visitors

 For stronger protection (optional):
 1. Add Firebase Authentication